dray01/dsphinx/_posts/istio_on_GKE.rst

     kubectl get svc

-Take a look got the ``LoadBalancer`` IP next to the ``frontend-external`` service name.
+Take a look at the ``LoadBalancer`` IP next to the ``frontend-external`` service name.
 You will be able to browse to this IP and access the shopfront. (assuming you're working with GKE and not a local environment with NodePort etc)
-This is not however making use of Isio's ingress capabilities.
+This is not making use of Isio's ingress capabilities.

 **10. Enable Istio for Ingress on our new Hipster Shop application**